HARTLEPOOL & NORTH EAST PHOTOGRAPHY

 The sailing vessel DAR MLODZIEZY from Poland berthed at Irvine’s Quay as part of the Tall Ships Races 2023 in Hartlepool - and how nice to see this photograph used on BBC Look North weather with Paul Mooney.

 This wonderful "Greetings from Seaton Carew" mural was painted on the side of a house in Station Lane, at the junction of Allendale Street, Seaton Carew, by Durham Spray Paints.
-I took it during late February, 2023.

 The RNLI mural on The Ship Inn, Middlegate, in Hartlepool, was painted by Lewis Hobson of Durham Spray Paints.
 You can see the image slightly larger by clicking on it.